 If you want to bask in the sun you, will be glad you brought a towel to lie on.
 If you intend to swim, wear swim shoes.
 The beaches are cliff rock and are very sharp in places.
 There are marine animals on the sea bed that can sting you when you step on them, too.
 Protect your feet by wearing swim shoes since you have a lot more walking to do on your Game of Thrones vacation.

 Split, Croatia is only 215 kilometers or a four to six hour bus ride from Dubrovnik.
 Careful planning can get you there in time for a six hour guided tour of Diocletian's Palace and Klis Fortress, and back to Dubrovnik again for dinner, nightlife, and much deserved sleep, all in the same day.
 If you are travelling with a small group, keep in mind that a car rental might be cheaper than buying all those bus tickets.

 You will travel through Bosnia & Herzegovina so be certain to carry passports with you.
 If you choose to take the bus, book the route up the Dalmatian Coast to get there.
 You will enjoy non-stop ocean vistas and gorgeous scenery. ( Be sure to grab a bus seat on the left side to get best view.)
 Book the highway route back again because it is about two hours quicker in ideal traffic.
-Take bottled water and trail mix with you for quick pick-me-ups throughout the day when you need them.
+Take bottled water, protein bars, trail mix, or the like with you for quick and easy pick-me-ups throughout the day when you need them.

 © 2014 Besarien